3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_02/express/intro-to-express.md

 http://expressjs.com/en/starter/basic-routing.html

-1. Write a second route underneath the first that listens for `/greeting` and responds with `'HEY, WDI 9!'`
+1. Write a second route underneath the first that listens for `/greeting` and responds with `'Hey, WDI 10!'`

 1. Write a third route underneath the that one that listens for `/rihanna` and responds with `"Work work work work work"`